 Related post: Why you need a rental car in Hawaii.

-You have to move quickly
+You have to move quickly.

 The one minor complaint that I had was we had to get into the helicopter very quickly.
-We wore our flotation devices (uninflated of course) around our waists.
-When I buckled into the helicopter (the staff helps), it was very uncomfortable with the device around my waist, and I wasn’t able to fix it.
+We wore our flotation devices (uninflated, of course) around our waists.
+When I buckled into the helicopter (the staff helped), it was very uncomfortable with the device around my waist, and I wasn’t able to fix it.
 Not a huge deal, but try to get yourself situated and comfortable as quickly as possible.

 I could keep talking about the tour, but I think this is one case where a picture is worth a thousand words.
-I will share some of the images that I took on our tour, and then talk a little more about the journey and why I think it was worth it.
+I will share some of the images that I took on our tour and then talk a little more about the journey and why I think it was worth it.

 Blue Hawaiian Helicopter tour review

-I hope that you enjoyed seeing some of the images from my Kauai helicopter tour.
-Please note that this blog post is not sponsored in any way, and I paid for the trip with my own money.
 I always tell my clients to be very careful reading online reviews, because many reviewers are either paid or receiving products or tours for free.
 So, is a Hawaii helicopter tour with it?
 1000% yes!
 If you’re heading to an island in Hawaii, this is one thing that you don’t want to miss.

-If you’re wondering some of the other “must-do” activities in Hawaii, I have blog posts for that!
+If you’re wondering about some of the other “must-do” activities in Hawaii, I have blog posts for that!
 The first installment of this series is all about Molokini Crater and whether or not a snorkel tour is worth it.
 You can also check out:

 - 7 best things to do on the Big Island (my most popular post ever!)